-6.1.2 - Effective leadership is reflected in various institutional practices such as decentralization and participative management conduction of examinations.
+6.1.2 - Effective leadership is reflected in various institutional practices such as decentralization and participative management

+The College Council is the supreme body, headed by the Principal with Heads of Department, Physical Directress, Librarian as members and CoE as an ex-officio member.
+The internal affairs of the college is discussed and decision-making is done in this body.
+The Controller of the Examinations coordinates the academic process and conduction of examinations.
 Under the decentralization process, the college functions effectively with the support of the committees and cells.
 Committees, Coordinators, and Cells:Placement Cell: Provides training for the students and makes them employable.
 Hostel Committee: takes care of Hostel functioning and addresses grievances of inmates.
 UGC Coordinator: Coordinates the work related to UGC funds and reports.
-AISCHE Coordinator: Coordinates AISCHE portal , Website Maintenance Committee: Website maintenance is taken care by this committee ,College Magazine Committee: Committee takes care of the editing, printing, and distribution of the college magazine.
-OSA: It is the interface between the alumni and the college ,Sports Committee: This committee is involved in the budget preparation and monitoring of the sports facilities.
-NIRF Committee: Collects Data and submits it in NIRF Portal , Rashtriya Ucchatar Shiksha Abhiyan (RUSA) committee: Prepares proposals and reports to RUSA.
-Library committee: takes care of the purchase of the library books Students Grievance Committee: Address the issues related to the Grievances of the students , Discipline committee: Enforces stringent protocols for maintaining the discipline ,Anti Ragging Committee: Ensures ragging free campus ,Fine Arts Committee: Conducts fine arts competitions , Infrastructure Committee: In charge of Maintenance of the campus
+AISCHE Coordinator: Coordinates AISCHE portal ,Website Maintenance Committee: Website maintenance is taken care by this committee ,College Magazine Committee: Committee takes care of the editing, printing, and distribution of the college magazine.
+OSA: It is the interface between the alumni and the college , Sports Committee: This committee is involved in the budget preparation and monitoring of the sports facilities.
+NIRF Committee: Collects Data and submits it in NIRF Portal ,Rashtriya Ucchatar Shiksha Abhiyan (RUSA) committee: Prepares proposals and reports to RUSA.
+Library committee: takes care of the purchase of the library booksStudents Grievance Committee: Address the issues related to the Grievances of the students ,Discipline committee: Enforces stringent protocols for maintaining the discipline ,Anti Ragging Committee: Ensures ragging free campus ,Fine Arts Committee: Conducts fine arts competitions ,Infrastructure Committee: In charge of Maintenance of the campus